Are Illinois Records Public?

 However, the decision to do must be properly communicated to the requestor.
 A government body that fails to respond to a request within the stipulated time but later is required not to charge such a person for the record copies.
 Typically, the requested records are available to requestors after the response which contains the fees and other requirements.

-Note: A record request may take up to 21 days or more if it is for a commercial purpose.
+Note: A public records act request may take up to 21 days or more if it is for a commercial purpose.
 As stated in the Freedom of Information Act 5 ILCS 140/3.1, the response will include estimated time to provide the records, estimated fees, and more.
+Requestors may also have more ease if they choose to search public records by utilizing the public access computers maintained by the records custodian or use online public records databases to search public records of interest.